 The main advantage of a balanced homodyne detector compared with a single photo diode is that an arbitrary (frequency independent) field quadrature can be detected, which is required in many nonclassical approaches, such as detuned signal recycling, variational input/output and speed meters.
 Ideally the local oscillator mode corresponds to the carrier mode inside the interferometer to avoid any differential phase noise.
-Tapping such a local oscillator, e.g. from the AR-coated surface of the beam splitter or the POP port, and delivering it with the required low phase noise to the detection system is the main challenge and it will involve additional hardware in terms of low noise suspensions for beam delivery and an addition output mode cleaner [111].
+Tapping such a local oscillator, e.g. from the AR-coated surface of the beam splitter or the POP port, and delivering it with the required low phase noise to the detection system is the main challenge and it will involve additional hardware in terms of low noise suspensions for beam delivery and an addition output mode cleaner [139].

 The BHD scheme, however, provides additional advantages.
 The local oscillator, assumed to be in the ideal transverse mode, acts as an output mode cleaner.
-Also does the BHD scheme allow for an interferometer operation exactly at dark port.

-Recently, noise couplings in the BHD scheme was experimentally investigated in the context of GW detectors [112].
-Additional research is required to solve the problem of tapping the LO inside the interferometer.
+Also the BHD scheme allows for interferometer operation exactly at the dark fringe.
+Recently, noise couplings in the BHD scheme were experimentally investigated in the context of GW detectors [140].